Megazon01/Megazon01/README.md

 ### 💻 Featured Projects
 - [KINO Data Analysis](https://github.com/Megazon01/KINO-Data_Analysis): A Python program that scrapes and analyzes KINO lottery draw data to assess randomness and evaluate betting strategies.
+- [Market Sentiment Analysis](https://github.com/Megazon01/Market-Sentiment-Analysis): A Python program that collects and analyzes Reddit posts to investigate public sentiment about the financial markets.
 - [KINO simulator](https://github.com/Megazon01/KINO-simulator): A python program that runs simulations of KINO games and keeps track of profits.
 - [Weather App](https://github.com/Megazon01/Weather-API): A python program that scrapes weather data and emails it to the user.
 - [Desktop to-do App](https://github.com/Megazon01/To-do): A stylish desktop app to track your to-dos.